$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: The uncategorified story

-\subsubsection{Pictorial \texorpdfstring{$q$}{q}-skew Howe duality: An example}
+\subsubsection{Pictorial \texorpdfstring{$q$}{q}-skew Howe duality: an example}

-Before we start let us recall by an example how the translation of a string of $F^{(j)}_i$ acting on a highest weight vector $v_h$ to a $\mathfrak{sl}_n$-web $u$ works.
-The reader unfamiliar with this process, which is crucial for everything that follows, is encouraged to take a look at for example~\cite{ckm},~\cite{mack1} or~\cite{tub3} for a more detailed discussion. \begin{ex} Let $n=4$, $\ell=1$ and let $v_h=v_{(4)}$ be the highest weight vector for the partition $(4^1)$.
-It is worth noting that we use $\mathfrak{gl}_m$-weights when we picture $q$-skew Howe duality, i.e. one can read of the corresponding $\mathfrak{gl}_m$-weight $\vec{k}$ for a fixed level by taking the numbers in order from left to right as $k_j$.
-These can be turned into $\mathfrak{sl}_m$-weights by the rules in Equation~\ref{eq-weight}.
+Before we start let us recall by an example how the translation of a string of $F^{(j)}_i$ acting on a highest weight vector $v_h$ to a $\mathfrak{gl}_n$-web $u$ works.
+The reader unfamiliar with this process, which is crucial for everything that follows, is encouraged to take a look at e.g. \cite{ckm}, \cite{mack1} or \cite{tub3} for a more detailed discussion.